systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set `memory` to be `.5 GB`.

-Connect the `Task Definition ARN` output socket of this `demo-app` component to the `Task Definition ARN` input socket of the `demo-service` component.

 Connect the `ARN` output socket of the `ecs-tasks-service` AWS IAM Role to the `taskRoleArn` input socket of your `demo-app` ECS Task Definition.